The wildlife pencil drawings on this page represent only a small portion of the wildlife that exists today.

 Wildlife would include bears, birds, rodents, insects, snakes, fish, deer and so on.

-I did these drawings of wildlife in my second year as a hobby artist.
+I created the drawings of wildlife (below) in my second year as a hobby artist.
 I was pretty excited that they turned out as well as they did because I still have a long way to go with general learning and practice.

 Beside each wildlife drawing you will find out a little bit about each subject to help you understand more as you draw.

 I love to draw elephants even though they are a bit challenging.

 This is my favorite out of all the wildlife pencil drawings and that's mainly because I am surprised with the result.

 Elephants make a great drawing subject and this particular artwork looks very attractive when framed.

 Elephants are the largest land animals with very thick skin.

 They live almost as long as people and are fully grown at 20 years of age.

 An African elephant has bigger ears than an Indian elephant.